Quramy/zakki/draft_entries/20230913_graphql_schema_directive/README.md

 # p4

-I believe that a GraphQL schema works as a contract between server and client.
+I think that a GraphQL schema works as a contract between server and client.

 For server-side, schema should implement to resolve query result for valid operations.
 And for client-side, client applications should send operations defined by schema.